Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 This will take you about 2 hours and the beautiful sandy beach and great swimming spot at the end makes all the effort worthwhile!

-Now I know my top 5 list of the best Dorset walks has been rather coastal heavy and honestly, that’s because I just can’t resist the amazing sea air when I’m down here!
+Now I know my top 5 list of the best Dorset walks has been rather coastal heavy and honestly, that’s because I just can’t resist the amazing sea air when I’m down in Dorset!

-But that isn’t to say there’s no amazing countryside strolls to enjoy in this beautiful rural county too.
+But that isn’t to say there aren’t amazing countryside strolls to enjoy in this beautiful rural county too.

-Taking in some of my top countryside Dorset walks, as well as some other coastal beauties that didn’t make the top 5, here’s my list of 6 other great additions to your Dorset walking repertoires…
+Taking in some of my top countryside Dorset walks, as well as some other coastal beauties that didn’t make the top 5, here’s a list of 6 other great additions to add to your Dorset walking repertoire…

 1. West Bay to Burton Bradstock